-Regina Hopkins, Coach & Licensed Professional Counselor
+Regina Hopkins, Vice President, Coach & Licensed Professional Counselor

 Hi, I’m Regina Hopkins.
 Originally from Lakewood, Colorado, and having lived here for over 30 years now, I understand the Denver dating scene very well.
 I obtained my Master’s in Counseling and Career Development from Colorado State University and currently practice as a licensed professional counselor as well.
 While my educational background has certainly helped me learn how to more effectively relate to a wide variety of people at an interpersonal level, I also have personal experiences with knowing just how challenging dating in Denver (nicknamed, “Men-ver” can be), especially for guys!

 And introverted men have their own unique set of challenges, separate from their more typically talkative and conversationally-practiced extroverted friends.
 I understand the introvert’s challenge quite well as I grew up introverted myself.
 From a young age, I dealt with my own social anxiety around talking to new people and being around others.
 I know firsthand how overwhelming it can feel for some people, and how “scary” other people can seem sometimes.

 It wasn’t until my sophomore year in college that I realized that I was letting what could be some of the most fun and social years of my life, pass me by!
 I decided I wanted to be different.
 I wanted to get better at talking to others and feel less “bound” and constricted by my introverted ways, which also blended into my social anxiety.
 I wanted to become better at communicating and not be afraid around people anymore.
 I set out on a mission to become more “extroverted” and see if I could come to embrace this other “more uninhibited” side that I saw some others had – a side that I wanted for myself!